adel-nodehi/todo-app-react/README.md

 # TODO App

-This is a todo list project with react.
+This is a todo list project with react, vite, redux toolkit.

 ## How it's run